zoeyespinoza/Spotify-Genre-Predicting-Model---Code-Pudding-Sept-24/README.md

 | 6     | Logistic Regression                | 0.424918  | 0.874830 | 0.417778  |
 | 7     | KNeighbors Classifier              | 0.437653  | 0.773724 | 0.435556  |

+## Conclusion
+Conclusions about model performances, a table of the models' metrics, and graphs are provided.
 - The **CatBoostClassifier** works best for the AUC_ROC, accuracy, and f1 metrics.
 Metrics for all the models tried were collected in the above table for easy comparison.
 A constant model would be right only 10% of the time. **CatBoost had an overall accuracy of .57**.
 Classification reports were generated for each model for ease of comparison across individual genres and models.
 Support Vector Machines are incompatible with roc_auc scores so a np.nan was left in that spot in the table and graphs.

 ### Reflections